Handbook – Support Services for Students

 Alternative Education

-The Gateway Program is an alternative education program within the Homewood Center, established for middle and high school students whose behavioral and academic needs require additional interventions and supports that are available at the Homewood Center.
+The Gateway Program is an alternative education program within the Homewood Center, established for middle and high school students whose academic and social emotional needs require additional interventions and supports that are available at the Homewood Center.

 For more information about the Evening Program: